jimmycuadra/lita-karma/README.md

 ### Modification lists

-To get a list of the users who have upvoted or downvoted a term, and how many times they have modified it:
+To get a list of the users who have upvoted or downvoted a term:

 ```
 Lita: karma modified foo
-> Joe (2), Amy (1)
+> Joe, Amy
 ```

 ### Deleting Terms